 - What actions might the company take to improve value?

 - Are there risk mitigation steps that the company might take to improve value?

 - What will the impact on improved earnings have on value?

 Improved Earnings and Reduced Risk: The Double Whammy

 One final note.
-Working through a gap analysis (which ultimately is often a several-year process) often has the impact of focusing management on risk areas to address and profit potential to improve on.
+Working through a gap analysis (which ultimately is often a several-year process) often impacts management on risk areas to address and profit potential to improve on.
 When you undertake steps to improve profit AND mitigate risk, you are essentially improving your valuation “multiple” AND multiplier.
 Your return is more than 1:1.

-- Gap analysis is the act of comparing a current status to a projected status of a company.
+- Gap analysis is the act of comparing the current status to a projected status of a company.
 This is typically done with a value gap.